PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

     {
         public void ConfigureServices(IServiceCollection services)
         {
-            // Replace "YourDbContext" with the name of your own DbContext derived class. services.AddDbContextPool<YourDbContext>(
-                dbContextOptions => dbContextOptions
-                    .UseMySql(
             // Replace with your connection string.
-                        "server=localhost;user=root;password=1234;database=ef",
+            var connectionString = "server=localhost;user=root;password=1234;database=ef";

             // Replace with your server version and type.
+            // Use 'MariaDbServerVersion' for MariaDB.
+            // Alternatively, use 'ServerVersion.AutoDetect(connectionString)'.
-                        // For common usages, see pull request #1233. new MySqlServerVersion(new Version(8, 0, 21)), // use MariaDbServerVersion for MariaDB
+            // For common usages, see pull request #1233. var serverVersion = new MySqlServerVersion(new Version(8, 0, 21));

+            // Replace 'YourDbContext' with the name of your own DbContext derived class. services.AddDbContextPool<YourDbContext>(
-                        mySqlOptions => mySqlOptions
+                dbContextOptions => dbContextOptions
-                            .CharSetBehavior(CharSetBehavior.NeverAppend))
-                    // Everything from this point on is optional but helps with debugging.
-                    .EnableSensitiveDataLogging()
-                    .EnableDetailedErrors();
+                    .UseMySql(connectionString, serverVersion)
+                    .EnableSensitiveDataLogging() // These two calls are optional but help .EnableDetailedErrors();      // with debugging (remove for production).
             ));
         }
     }